 What is My Eyebrow Color? – This lesson can be used in a number of effective ways during class.
 Provided is a downloadable workbook that can be printed out and given to each student after the presentations of The Fundamental Permanent Cosmetic Color Theory (PCCT)™, The Fundamental Study of Skin Undertones, and Selecting Permanent Cosmetic Colorants are given.
 If used in this manner, it provides the student the opportunity to refer to their printed workbook as models arrive and pigments/inks are chosen for each model’s eyebrow procedures.

 Click the Play button to watch a short video of sample slides from the Lessons.
+(Slides will advance automatically.)

 Submit your review